micshar92/micshar92.github.io/README.md

 - <a href="https://technicalwriterhq.com/wp-content/uploads/2023/02/Michael-S.pdf">Technical Writer HQ certification</a> (see "Work Samples" below for links to coursework)

+- <a href="https://www.udemy.com/certificate/UC-f5cd2fee-e0ec-4cff-b94c-b424b8bbf212/">Writing with Flair (New Edition)</a>

 - <a href="https://www.udemy.com/certificate/UC-f90ba1f0-10dd-458f-b6d9-a2420e93738a/">Git and GitHub for Writers</a>

-- <a href="https://www.udemy.com/certificate/UC-f5cd2fee-e0ec-4cff-b94c-b424b8bbf212/">Writing with Flair (New Edition)</a>

 - Project Management Fundamentals

 <br>

 Oh, and one day I want to grow and sell Japanese Maples.
-My favorite is Acer crataegifolium, or 瓜楓. 🪴
+My favorite is Acer crataegifolium, or urikaede 瓜楓. 🪴

 - piano
 - organic gardening